Joshua-Hetherton/planet-finder/README.md

 ### Planned Features
 - Orbital data such as apoapsis and periapsis estimations, which isn't native to the Skyfield API
 - Allowing greater functionality to viewing selected objects, as planets are only being tracked right now
+- In the far future, and if I am confident enough, making a map of the milky way!
 ## Pi Version
 To be Implemented